Te Hoho Rock, photographed through the Cathedral Archway at Cathedral Cove.

 ⛱️ Ōamaru Bay

-Ōamaru Bay makes the cut as it is really close to the main Coromandel township, has a stretch of calm water, and is a lovely relaxing swimming beach with lots of accommodation options nearby.
+Go, Because: Ōamaru Bay makes the cut as it is really close to the main Coromandel township, has a stretch of calm water, and is a lovely relaxing swimming beach with lots of accommodation options nearby.
 Its the easy, accessible option!
+Something Extra: If you have your own watercraft, paddle on out to Turkey Island for a look.
+Last Updated: June, 2026.

 Stones and surf at a rocky beach on the road up to Fletcher's Bay.